Why is getting tested important?

 DHEC continues to emphasize the importance of testing.
 While many people with COVID-19 have mild or no symptoms, it is still possible that they could be infected and pass the disease to friends, family and loved ones.
 Meanwhile, others don't know that they've been in close contact (within 6 feet of an infected person for at least 15 minutes) with someone with confirmed COVID-19.
 Therefore, we continue to provide no out-of-pocket costs community testing events open to anyone who would like to be tested.

-- You’re having any of these symptoms:
+You should consider getting tested if you are having any of these symptoms:

 - Fever or chills